 - 1/2 cup fresh basil chopped (reserve a few leaves for garnishing)

 - Season the chicken breasts with salt and pepper.
 Dredge in flour, shake off excess and set aside.

-- Melt 4 tablespoons of butter and 5 tablespoons of olive oil in a large skillet or a saute pan over high heat.
+- Melt 4 tablespoons of butter and 5 tablespoons of olive oil in a large skillet or a saute pan over medium-high heat.
 When butter and oil start to sizzle, add the chicken breast and saute for 2-3 minutes per side, until the chicken is nicely browned and juices run clear.
 Take the pan off the heat, remove the chicken and set aside.